-Version Description of change Authorised by Date 2.0 Level changed from Higher to SCQF level 6.
-Unit support notes added.
-Assessment standard threshold added.
-Qualifications Manager September 2018 3.0 Unit code updated Qualifications Manager July 2019
+Version Description of change Authorised by Date 1.1 Assessment standard thresholds added Unit Support Notes added.
+Qualifications Manager September 2018 2.0 Unit code updated Qualifications Manager July 2019

 This specification may be reproduced in whole or in part for educational purposes provided that no profit is derived from reproduction and that, if reproduced in part, the source is acknowledged.
 Additional copies of this Unit can be downloaded from SQA's website at www.sqa.org.uk.